phoeb-exe/smart-split-bill/README.md

 # Split Bill Application

-This project compares two models for extracting structured data from receipt images: Donut and DocTR.
+This project compares two models for extracting structured data from receipt images: Donut and docTR.

 Courtesy of: https://github.com/MukhlasAdib